-This is an area that covers (only a few right now) Roman Crafts such as Pottery and silverware making.
-Look for more to come, such as weaving, glass making and other kinds of work.
+This area of The Romans in Britain website covers Roman crafts (only a few right now) such as pottery and silverware making.
+Look for more to come, such as weaving, mosaics, and other kinds of skilled crafts.

 Expansion and Trade